This is a story about a boy in middle school who also happens to be a Royal Prince. Reading time: 15-18 minutes

 “Allah does not forget the Faithful Ones.”

 Maalik spoke.
 “There is no god but God.
-We are for Him; to Him we shall return.”
+We are for Him; we shall return to Him.”
 He turned to the jalsa.
 “Abu Haarith has spoken well, my brothers.
 We won’t forget the daughters and sons of This House.”

 He lifted his hand.
 He spoke with precision and care.